UX/UI Designer

 Pay tickets to speed up hatching

-Here are all of the early wireframes for the navigation pages and other features:
+Here are some early wireframes for the navigation pages and other features that I've worked on:

 From left to right: Bag, Series, Achievements, Collection, and Shop pages